Hillsborough disaster: Crush

-South Yorkshire Police Superintendent Greenwood (the ground commander) realised the situation, and ran on the field to gain referee Ray Lewis's attention.
-Lewis stopped the match at 3:05:30 as fans climbed the fence in an effort to escape the crush and went onto the track.
-By this time, a small gate in the fence had been forced open and some fans escaped via this route, as others continued to climb over the fencing.
-Other fans were pulled to safety by fans in the West Stand above the Leppings Lane terrace.
-The intensity of the crush broke more crush barriers on the terraces.
-Holes in the perimeter fencing were made by fans desperately attempting to rescue others.
+Police superintendent Roger Greenwood (the most senior SYP officer in command inside the ground on the day) realised the situation, and ran onto the field to gain the attention of referee Ray Lewis, who stopped the match at 3:05:30.
+At this point, people were climbing the fence at the front of the pens in an effort to escape the crush and get to the pitchside.
+A small gate in the fence had been forced open and some fans managed to escape via this route, while others continued to climb over the fencing.
+Some were pulled to safety by people at the front of the upper tier of the West Stand above the Leppings Lane terrace.
+The intensity of the crush broke more crush barriers on the terrace.
+Holes were made in the perimeter fencing by fans desperately attempting to rescue others.

-The crowd in the Leppings Lane Stand spilt onto the pitch, where the many injured and traumatised fans who had climbed to safety congregated.
-Football players from both teams were ushered to their respective dressing rooms, and told that there would be a 30-minute postponement.
-Those still trapped in the pens were packed so tightly that many victims died of compressive asphyxia while standing.
+The crowd in the Leppings Lane terrace spilled onto the pitch, where the many injured and traumatised fans who had climbed to safety congregated.
+The football players were ushered to their dressing rooms and informed that there would be a 30-minute postponement.
+The people still trapped in the pens were packed so tightly that many victims died of compressive asphyxia while standing.
 Meanwhile, on the pitch, police, stewards and members of the St John Ambulance service were overwhelmed.
-Many uninjured fans assisted the injured; several attempted CPR and others tore down advertising hoardings to use as stretchers.
-Chief Superintendent John Nesbit of South Yorkshire Police later briefed Michael Shersby MP that leaving the rescue to the fans was a deliberate strategy, and is quoted as saying "We let the fans help so that they would not take out their frustration on the police" at a Police Federation conference.
+Many uninjured fans were assisting the injured; several attempted CPR and others tore down advertising hoardings to use as makeshift stretchers.
+SYP chief superintendent John Nesbit later briefed Michael Shersby MP, at a Police Federation meeting in October 1989, that allowing the fans to help with the rescue effort was a deliberate strategy "otherwise they might have turned their frustration on the police."